Emetophobia Treatment: CBT & Exposure Therapy

 Will I Have to Make Myself Vomit to Overcome Emetophobia?

-No, you don’t have to make yourself vomit to overcome emetophobia.
+No, you probably don’t have to make yourself vomit to overcome emetophobia.
 Facing a fear doesn’t mean experiencing the worst-case scenario.
 CBT focuses on understanding and managing your reactions to the fear without needing to actually vomit.

 CBT uses gentle, gradual steps to help reduce anxiety around vomiting.
 The goal is to build your comfort and confidence over time without forcing you into distressing situations.
 Exposures should feel challenging but manageable.

-Tips for Managing Emetophobia
+Tips for Managing Emetophobia at Home

 People with emetophobia can also try a few simple ways to manage their fear and anxiety.
 These may include: